 The type of birth control you use is a personal decision, and there are many options to choose from.
-If you’re a sexually active female, you may consider birth control pills.
+If you’re a sexually active person who can become pregnant, you could consider birth control pills.

-Combination pills contain synthetic (man-made) forms of the hormones estrogen and progestin.
+Combination pills come in a 28-pack.
 Most pills in each cycle are active, which means they contain hormones.
 The remaining pills are inactive, which means they don’t contain hormones.
 There are several types of combination pills:

-- Monophasic pills: These are used in one-month cycles and each active pill gives you the same dose of hormone.
-During the last week of the cycle, you take inactive pills and have your period.
+- Monophasic pills.
+These are dispensed in 1-month cycles.
+Each active pill gives you the same dose of hormone.
+During the last week of the cycle, you can take or skip the inactive pills and will still have your period.

-- Multiphasic pills: These are used in one-month cycles and provide different levels of hormones during the cycle.
-During the last week of the cycle, you take inactive pills and have your period.
+- Multiphasic pills.
+These are dispensed in 1-month cycles and provide different levels of hormones during the cycle.
+During the last week of the cycle, you can take or skip the inactive pills and will still have your period.

-- Extended-cycle pills: These are typically used in 13-week cycles.
-You take active pills for 12 weeks, and during the last week of the cycle, you take inactive pills and have your period.
+- Extended-cycle pills.
+These are typically dispensed in 13-week cycles.
+You take active pills for 12 weeks.
+During the last week of the cycle, you can take or skip the inactive pills and have your period.
 As a result, you have your period only three to four times per year.

 Examples of brand-name combination pills include: